 Electrochemical devices spectrophotometers for absorption, emission, scattering, and resonance; devices that manipulate particles; and a host of chromatographic devices.
 Fundamental principles of instrumental methods will be covered including their applications and limitations in scientific research.
-Specific methods include optical spectroscopy (absorption and emission techniques), infrared spectroscopy, etc. Other techniques such as chromatography and mass spectroscopy shall also be covered.
+Specific methods include optical spectroscopy techniques such as chromatography and mass spectroscopy shall also be covered.
 Other topics are Instrument methods of inorganic determination such as flame technique, atomic absorption.